quochuyy10217/MyCTFWriteups/Lord_Of_SQL_Injection/readme.md

 In the second loop, i find every character of the password using bruteforce again.
 The substr() function will extract a substring from a string, in this case is the passwd.
 You can read about the substr() function on the internet to know more about how it work.

-And after two loop, you can find the password is 095a9852
+And after the second loop, you can find the password is 095a9852